webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-balkan-2019/slides/index.md

 # Key takeaways

 * Automate all the things: partial automation is harmful
-* GitHub has a variety of Apps in the Marketplace and you can write your own
+* GitHub has a variety of Apps and Actions in the Marketplace, and you can write your own
 * GitHub Actions are like Lego for your CI: make your custom workflow